HubRise/website/content/apps/ikentoo-lightspeed/en/overview.md

 ## Integration features

-iKentoo Bridge can forward any order from HubRise to iKentoo.
-These orders could come from online ordering solutions, self-ordering kiosks, online food ordering and delivery platforms or any other such solution connected to your HubRise account.

-iKentoo Bridge also provides a user interface to see the requests sent to the EPOS and responses received.
-For more technical details about API requests and related responses, see the [HubRise documentation](/docs/hubrise-logs/).
+iKentoo connects to your HubRise account through iKentoo Bridge, an app developed by HubRise. iKentoo Bridge provides a user interface to see the requests sent to the EPOS and responses received.

-iKentoo Bridge is a one-way connection from HubRise to the EPOS (push only integration).
-This means that information only flows from HubRise to the EPOS, not vice versa.

-Therefore, iKentoo Bridge cannot transfer the menu from the EPOS to HubRise, which must then be inserted with a manual process in the online ordering system.
-For more information, see [Mapping EPOS Codes](/apps/ikentoo/mapping-pos-codes).
-Furthermore, it cannot transfer orders placed on the EPOS back to HubRise.
+Connecting iKentoo Bridge to HubRise allows iKentoo to:

+- Pull orders from HubRise.
+- Push paid orders into HubRise.
+- Pull customer information from HubRise.
+- Push customer information into HubRise.
+- Push a menu into a HubRise catalog.

 ![Connection Diagram](../images/008-en-2x-connection-diagram.png)